• Skip to primary navigation

 • Second Christmas

 Second Christmas is an Amish holiday.
 It's December 26, the day after Christmas.
-I'm not sure why they added another holiday to Christmas?
+I'm not sure why they added another holiday to Christmas.
 Maybe they just wanted another day off, or they needed another day to get together with all their extended families.
 But to be honest, I feel like the whole week between Christmas and New Year's Day is one big long holiday.

-Some Amish celebrate Old Christmas, which I believe is on January 6th.
+Some Amish also celebrate Old Christmas, which I believe is on January 6th.
 But we never celebrated this day.
 And I never heard of any Amish in Lancaster County that celebrated Old Christmas.

 • Ascension Day